LS-Shikano/StudentSurvey/README.md

 # StudentSurvey
-Modular shellproject for the survey
+Modular shellproject for the survey, for partial documentation look at HelpME file